-- Up to 160 mono equivalent channels: 48 stereo channels plus 64 mono channels. - Up to 24 full 5.1 surround channels allocated from available channel resource. - 8 x 5.1 surround, stereo or mono audio groups. - Table-top or floor stand mounting. - All channels and groups have 6-band EQ, 2-band Filters, Compressor/ Limiter and - Expander/Gate. - Separate 2-band EQ and 2-band Filters for Dynamics side-chain. - Up to 192 mono equivalent assignable inserts for outboard gear. - All channels and groups can have a direct output or a mix-minus feed. - Direct outputs can be pre EQ, pre fader, or post fader. - Automatic cross-fading facility, with user-definable fade out and in times. - Additional VCA style grouping system. - Every channel can route to every buss, at the same time, without restrictions.
+- Up to 108 mono equivalent channels: 48 stereo or mono channels plus 24 mono channels. - Up to 112 mono equivalent channels: 56 stereo channels. - 8 stereo or 8 mono audio groups, or 4 stereo and 4 mono audio groups. - Table-top or floor stand mounting. - All channels have 4-band EQ/Filters, Compressor/Limiter and Expander/ Gate - All groups have Compressor/Limiter. - Pre configured inserts are assignable to any channel or group.
+Inserts can be pre or post fader. - All channels and groups can have a direct output or a mix-minus feed. - Direct outputs can be pre EQ, pre fader, or post fader. - Automatic cross-fading facility, with user-definable fade out and in times. - Additional VCA style grouping system. - Every channel can route to every bus, at the same time, without restrictions.